uweseimet/scsi2pi/README.md

 # SCSI2Pi goals

 SCSI2Pi is not meant to completely replace the PiSCSI software, but only the actual SCSI/SASI emulation and the tools.
 For the PiSCSI project great work is still being done on the web interface, and on supporting users in social media.
-SCSI2Pi also addresses compatibility issues.
-Some Macs that have not been working with PiSCSI work fine with SCSI2PI, for instance.<br />
+SCSI2Pi also addresses compatibility issues.<br />
 There is no support for the X68000 platform, in particular not for the host bridge (SCBR) device.
 In PiSCSI the related code has always been in a bad shape, and nobody has been willing to test it.
 The other PiSCSI features (and more) are supported by SCSI2Pi - many of these I implemented anyway ;-).

 # SCSI2Pi website